blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 	- To do that, he needed to make them believe that many innocent actions by humans were evil
 	- In doing so, he asked of humans to cast aside their humanity and worship the one who gave this law
 	- Since that law is evil, who is the personification of evil?
 Satan

+### Plan
+- Criticizing Islam

+- What Mohammed was
+	- My idea: Mohammed was either misguided or evil, and he hated several things, and he said that it is divine law for others to hate the same things.
+He also stole the teachings of the Jewish culture,
+	- Muslim Idea:
 # Women (general and married)

 ## Quran